Here are some of the most frequently asked questions about the services provided by Student Health.

 12. Can I have my prescription filled at the Student Health Center?

-The Student Health and Counseling Center does not have an outpatient pharmacy.
-However, for your convenience, the Student Health and Counseling Center carries some commonly prescribed medications and makes them available to students at a discounted price if ordered by a physician.
-If the Student Health and Counseling Center does not stock the medication prescribed for you, a local pharmacy can fill our prescription and it will be delivered within 24 hours to the Center.
+Student Health does not have an outpatient pharmacy.
+However, for your convenience, the Student Health Center carries some commonly prescribed medications and makes them available to students at a discounted price if ordered by a physician.
+If Student Health does not stock the medication prescribed for you, a local pharmacy can fill our prescription and it will be delivered within 24 hours to the Center.
 Medications are to be paid at the time of the visit.

 13. Do I need a Meningitis immunization?